Lattice-Free Sequence Discriminative Training for Phoneme-Based Neural Transducers: Introduction Related Work

 Sequence discriminative training criteria have been shown to improve ASR models \cite{vesely2013sequence, Shannon2017OptimizingEW}.
 Most popular criteria include maximum mutual information (MMI) \cite{bahl1986maximum}, boosted MMI (bMMI) \cite{povey2008boosted}, minimum phone error (MPE) \cite{vesely2013sequence,povey2005discriminative}, minimum word error rate (MWE) \cite{vesely2013sequence,povey2005discriminative,Guo2020EfficientMW, prabhavalkar2018minimum} and state-level minimum Bayes risk (sMBR) \cite{vesely2013sequence, senior2015acoustic}.
 These methods usually require on-the-fly decoding to generate lattices or N-best lists for hypotheses space of discrimination, which is time and resource-wise costly.
 To make the training more efficient, \cite{povey2016purely} proposed lattice-free MMI (LF-MMI) for hybrid models, which spares this decoding step.
 Later on, other LF methods like LF-sMBR \cite{kanda2018lattice, Michel2019ComparisonOL} and LF-bMMI \cite{zhang2021lattice} were introduced for hybrid/CTC models.
 LF-MMI was also applied to AED and RNN-T models \cite{tian2022consistent, tian2022integrating} as an auxiliary loss on the encoder output, rather than on the final posterior output.
 In general, the full context dependency of such seq2seq models makes it difficult to directly apply LF methods on the final posterior output.
 Recently, \cite{zhou2022efficient, zhou2021phoneme} showed that phoneme-based neural transducer with limited context dependency can also achieve superior performance, which allows to directly apply these LF methods on the output of transducer models.

 In this paper, we propose three kinds of LF training objective functions for phoneme-based neural transducers.
+Compared to \cite{tian2022consistent, tian2022integrating}, we use these objective functions for the final posterior output of neural transducers with limited context dependency.
 Compared to criteria using N-best lists, our methods avoid decoding during training and thus, make the training more efficient.
 Experiments on Librispeech \cite{panayotov2015librispeech} show that our proposed criteria give competitive improvements over the baseline as N-best list based MBR, but with a significant training speedup.
 Besides applying LF training criteria upon the baseline transducer model, we also explore replacing the sequence-level cross-entropy (CE) criterion with LF-MMI, which can be difficult for N-best list based methods due to the possible poor quality of the generated N-best list.
 Experimental results show that in this case, the model can converge with fewer epochs and obtain a slightly better performance.